 3) After installing the KoubaLink,

-little grease into that grease fitting now so you don't forget.
+into that grease fitting now before you torque the mounting bolt nuts as

-set the race sag (amount of vertical movement of the rear axle from no
+lowering, set the "race sag" (amount of vertical movement of the rear axle

-weight to bike weight plus rider weight) at 2.50" with rider in full riding
+FROM no weight to bike weight plus rider weight) at 3.0" with rider in

-gear, standing on the pegs.
-The sag adjustment can be changed by
+full riding gear, standing on the pegs.
+This sag adjustment can be

-turning the two large nuts on top of the rear spring.
-(More preload
+changed by turning the two large nuts on top of the rear spring.

-= less sag, and less preload = more sag.
-Turning the spring preload nuts
+(More preload = less sag, and less preload = more sag.
+Turning the spring

-clockwise will increase the preload and visa versa.)
-The easiest
+preload nuts clockwise will increase the preload and visa versa.)

-way we have found to change the preload adjustment is to loosen the top
+The easiest way we have found to change the preload adjustment is to loosen

-jam nut, lube the threads on the shock and turn the spring and all by grasping
+the top jam nut, lube the threads on the shock and turn the spring and

 5) The front fork tubes can

-be slid up in the triple clamps past the handlebars, but we do not recommend
+be slid up in the triple clamps until they almost touch the under side

-:-( If the front pushes or will not turn quick enough
+caps.
+If the front pushes or will not turn quick enough we

-we recommend lessening the rear sag rather than sliding the fork tubes
+recommend lessening the rear sag rather than sliding the fork tubes up

 more than the front can change the geometry and could affect the handling,